sylvercis/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 To be able to initialize transactions on payment terminals through the HiPay platform, you need to get provisioned payment terminals from HiPay.
 Depending on your needs, you can get such terminals in different ways:

 - Payment terminals configured with the proper HiPay software can be shipped directly from our partners network,
-- Your existing payment terminals can be updated by your fleet maintainer in order to carry the HiPay POS software.
+- Your existing payment terminals can be updated by your fleet maintainer in order to embed the HiPay POS software.

 Please [submit a request](https://support.hipay.com/hc/en-us/requests/new) on our Support Center to get provisioned payment terminals.